-From emotional release to physical recovery and spiritual therapy, pay a visit to one of these Balinese healers for mind, body and spiritual healing in Bali.
+From alternative medicine to ancient rituals, pay a visit to one of these Balinese healers for mind, body and spiritual healing in Bali.

-One of the many wonderful things about Bali is its deep rooted culture, and one aspect that has been publicised plenty over the years (thanks to Elizabeth Gilbert’s Eat, Pray, Love film & novel) is the power of traditional Balinese healers, locally referred to as “Balian” (the facilitator of ancient healing techniques).
-For centuries, the Balinese have rejected western therapies and conventional medicine, instead believing that the best way to cure physical and mental illness is via a Balian that practices holistic Balinese healing and ancient rituals.
+One of the many wonderful things about Bali is its deep-rooted culture.
+And one aspect that has been publicised plenty over the years (thanks to Eat, Pray, Love) is the power of traditional Balinese healers, locally referred to as “Balian” (the facilitator of ancient healing techniques).
+For centuries, the Balinese have rejected western therapies and conventional medicine, instead curing physical and mental illness through holistic Balinese healing and ancient rituals.

-From breathwork and mediation, to palm reading and spiritual healing, there are all sorts of hypnotic methods and unique approaches for treating the mind, body and soul in Bali.
-So to help you on your own journey, here we give you an overview of the most sought-after traditional healers in Bali and the different types of healing techniques they practice – from ancient rituals performed by Balian, to energy realignment, Balinese massages, reiki, meditation and so much more.
+From breathwork and meditation, to palm reading and spiritual healing, there are all sorts of methods and unique approaches for healing in Bali.
+To help you on your own journey, we tried-and tested the most popular traditional healers in Bali and the different types of healing techniques they practice.
+From ancient rituals performed by Balian, to energy realignment, Balinese massages, reiki, and meditation – we tried it all.

-Note that each person’s journey to healing is vastly different, so bring an open mind and a whole lotta respect – this is one experience you simply must do in Bali.
+Please note: each person’s journey to healing is vastly different, so bring an open mind and a whole lotta respect.
+This is one cultural experience you simply must do in Bali.

 1. Pak Sirkus

-Perhaps one of the island’s most fabled Balinese healers, Pak Sirkus is said to have performed miracles, aptly known as Bali’s Magic Man.
-From healing broken bones, to instantly relieving extreme pain and tension within the body, Pak Sirkus uses a stick and his healing hands to locate, treat and alleviate physical problems within the body.
+Pak Sirkus is one of Bali’s most fabled Balinese healers.
+He is said to have performed miracles, and is aptly known as Bali’s Magic Man.
+He’s said to have healed broken bones, and instantly relieved extreme pain and tension within the body.
+Pak Sirkus uses a stick and his healing hands to locate, treat and alleviate physical problems within the body.
 He begins by applying pressure with his stick between the toes, with each pressure point relating to a different part of the body.
 When pain is detected, Pak Sirkus moves on to treating the problem, with different natural oils, pressure point massages, and localised stretching.

 The price is by donation only, but we recommend at least IDR 500,000, depending on the treatment.